scality/Zenko-RFCs/utapi/DESIGN.md

-In a distributed system node or network failures can cause events to not be immediately ingested into Utapi and can cause problems for a system rely on a strict ordering of historic events.
+In a distributed system node or network failures can cause events to not be immediately ingested into Utapi and can cause problems for a system rely on a static ordering of historic events.
 To guard against this Utapi implements a system for asynchronous repairs of checkpoints and snapshots.
 During the Redis -> Warp10 transition Utapi performs some sanity checks to determine if the inserted metrics could have already included in a checkpoint.
 If so the